Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Introduction

 \section{Introduction}

 From the US presidential elections in 2016~\cite{bovet2019influence} to the Brexit referendum~\cite{marshall2018post}, Covid-19~\cite{rocha2021impact}, the war in Ukraine~\cite{khaldarova2020fake} and the recent conflict in the Middle East~\cite{middleeast}, disinformation today is shaping major global events.
-It tears apart the fabric that holds our societies together by destroying people’s faith in traditional news sources and undermining people’s trust in governments, public institutions and democratic processes~\cite{ognyanova2020misinformation}.
+It tears apart the fabric that holds our societies together by destroying people’s faith in traditional news sources and undermining people’s trust in governments, public institutions, and democratic processes~\cite{ognyanova2020misinformation}.
 Disinformation is usually designed to appeal to our worst impulses, fears and prejudices – all in an attempt to shape opinions or divide and conquer a society on the information battlefield.
-According to a recent survey, over 80\% of EU citizens see fake news as an issue both for their country, and for democracy in general~\cite{fakenews_survey2018}.
+Over 80\% of EU citizens see fake news as an issue both for their country, and for democracy in general~\cite{fakenews_survey2018}.

-In an attempt to mitigate this threat, governments, tech firms and stakeholders have explored various methods to identify and curtail the spread of fake news.
+In an attempt to mitigate this threat, governments, tech firms, and stakeholders have explored various methods to identify and curtail the spread of fake news.
+In 2018, Google launched the Digital News Innovation Fund that supports over 7000 news partners (\$300M in funding)~\cite{dnifund}.
 In 2022, the United Nations in their report~\cite{un_report} set out the relevant international legal framework, and discussed measures that States and technology enterprises reported to have taken to counter disinformation.
-In 2022, Google launched the Google’s Digital News Innovation Fund that supported 662 digital news projects in Europe (total amount: 150M euros)~\cite{dnifund}.
-A few years earlier, the European Union issued the 2018 Code of Practice on Disinformation, where representatives of online platforms, leading tech companies and players in the advertising industry (\eg Facebook, Twitter, Google, Mozilla with Microsoft and TikTok following) agreed on a self-regulatory Code of Practice to address the spread of online disinformation~\cite{cop2018}.
-The Code of Practice is based on 21 commitments in different domains, including the transparency in political advertising and, more importantly, demonetization of purveyors of disinformation.
+A few years earlier, the European Union issued the 2018 Code of Practice on Disinformation, where representatives of online platforms, leading tech companies and players in the advertising industry (\eg Facebook, Twitter, Google with Microsoft and TikTok following) agreed on a self-regulatory Code of Practice to address the spread of online disinformation~\cite{cop2018}.
+The Code of Practice is based on 21 commitments in different domains, including the demonetization of purveyors of disinformation.

 A year after its implementation, the Code was already acknowledged globally as a pioneering framework~\cite{covidAssessment}.
 An assessment of the Code was published in 2020~\cite{assessment}, showing that (i) the Code did provide a valuable framework for a structured dialogue between online platforms, thus, ensuring transparency and accountability of their policies on disinformation, but also (ii) a set of important gaps and shortcomings.
 In June 2022, the Commission issued the Strengthened Code of Practice on Disinformation (\cop)~\cite{codeOfPractice}.